maddiehenniger/nf-imputation-pipeline/README.md

 Once the imputation and buffered regions have been generated for each chromosome, the test samples will be imputed to the intermediate reference panel using `IMPUTE5`.
 Briefly, `impute5` accepts a haplotype reference panel with associated indexed file (`--h`). `--m` specifies the fine-scale recombination map for the region to be analyzed - in this case, we do not define this parameter, so a constant recombination rate is assumed. `--g` contains the phased target test files to be imputed and assumes an associated indexed file. `--r` specifies the target region/chromosome to be imputed, and we include our buffering regions here using `--buffer-region` to expand the regions defined in the `--r` parameter.
 The imputed file is then output according to the `--o` argument.

 Future features for intermediate imputation include:
-- Allowing the user to specify the `--m` argument
+- Allowing the user to specify the `--m` parameter
 - Allowing the user to perform X chromosome imputation

+For users interested in including the `--m` parameter, which specifies the recombination rate, a specific subset of files must be supplied.